‘RHOBH’ Star Teddi Mellencamp And Husband Edwin Conceived Third Child Naturally After Fertility Struggles

 “I had no idea.
 I didn’t even know I was pregnant until I was nine weeks pregnant,” Mellencamp said during the emotional episode, via a People magazine report on October 21.

-In addition to suffering from infertility prior to the conception of her two kids, Mellencamp was also forced to spend much of her pregnancies on bed rest and after the birth of their son Cruz, the child was faced with health complications.
-Luckily for Mellencamp, she wasn’t alone in her hardships and after going public with her struggles, she received tons of support from other women.
+In addition to suffering from infertility prior to the conception of her two kids, Mellencamp was also forced to spend much of her pregnancies on bed rest, and after the birth of their son Cruz, the child was faced with health complications.
+Luckily for Mellencamp, she wasn’t alone in her hardships.
+After going public with her struggles, she received tons of support from other women.

 “I think it’s so important to know you’re not alone,” she said.